-Fruits for Constipation
+Best Fruits for Constipation

 Many fruits are an excellent source of dietary fiber, along with a whole host of other nutritional benefits.
 Although there is no hard science in regard to this, people with constipation predominant IBS (IBS-C) report that eating fruits that have been cooked, stewed or dried is less irritating to their intestinal system.
 Here are some good choices:

-Vegetables and Legumes for Constipation
+Best Vegetables and Legumes for Constipation

 Vegetables are also a wonderful source of many important nutrients in addition to providing a healthy dose of dietary fiber.
 As is the case with fruits, you may find that your body responds in a more comfortable way to cooked rather than raw vegetables.

-- Greens: Chard, kale and spinach
+- Greens: Swiss chard, kale and spinach

 - Vegetables: Artichoke hearts, asparagus, broccoli, Brussels sprouts, cabbage, carrots, green beans, peas and squash

-Whole Grains and Constipation
+Best Whole Grains for Constipation

 Buyer beware!
 Many products are advertised as being “multi-grained”, but are actually poor sources of whole grains.
 The only way to know for sure is to carefully read the ingredient list.
 In order to be a good source of whole grains, the very first word in the list should be the word “whole.”